garethrowell/timeseries-python/README.md

 # timeseries-python

-This project explores the application of supervised ML in Python to create forecast models from complex real-world timeseries data.
+This project explores the application of supervised ML in Python to create forecast models from complex real-world time series data.
 The sample data used throughout this project is a .csv download of climate data from the Alaska Climate Research Center Station at Glacier Bay, AK.